novix-sa/cubeplan/docs/Cubeplan/Introduction/Intro.md

 ## User Requirements

-You need the following mínimum configuration in order to use Cubeplan:
+Cubeplan is a rich internet application running on a server client architecture.
+In order to use Cubeplan the following minimum configuration is required:
 -  Updated version of web browser (Chrome, Explorer or Firefox)
+-  A valid Cubeplan account
+-  Internet Access

 ## How to access Cubeplan